skills/introduction-to-codeql/README.md

 10. Once that CodeQL scan is done, navigate to **Security** > **Code scanning** to see the alerts.
 You should have 0 open alerts and 2 closed alerts 🎉.
 Feel free to review the closed alerts, especially the audit trail.

+11. Wait about 20 seconds then refresh this page for the next step.

 </details>

 <!--